-Black cats are known to improve one’s love life.
+Black Maine Coons are known to improve one’s love life.
 In Japan, women with black cats may have more suitors.
 In Great Britain, a black cat is a wedding gift, which brings happiness to the couple.

 Black cats are just as stunning as any other cats that you may see.
 Take a moment to admire their unique looks.
 Did you know that their gorgeous coats can help to protect them from diseases?
 This is because of the genetic mutations of their coloring.
 These strengthened immune systems often lead to black cats living longer.

 The color black symbolizes silence, fidelity, and elegance.
 Black cats are playful and affectionate.
 They can be calm and shy until they warm up to new people.
 They bond with their owners end usually enjoy sleeping with their owners too.
 Many cultures celebrate panthers for their magical spirit and black cats are distant relatives of the panther.

 Sassy Koonz does NOT believe in the black cat superstition!
 No WAY!
 In fact it’s quite the opposite.
 We love the solid black Maine Coons so much that we plan on breeding them as a regular part of our program and working to perfect the beautiful elegant look of the solid black Maine Coon.

 Are you interested in having an elegant Black Maine Coon tromp around your home and bring you good luck and an exciting love life?
 Then become an Approved Guardian!
 We’re certain you’ll fall madly in love with your black cat.

 Do you love solid black Maine Coons as much as we do?
 Do you own a solid black Maine Coon?
 Leave us a comment and show us a photo of your beautiful black panther.